What does a Recruitment Resourcer Do

 Difference Between a Recruitment Resourcer and a Recruitment Consultant

 - The role of resourcer is mainly candidate focused and involves working alongside a consultant within a specific discipline helping them source candidates for roles they are working on - especially roles which are difficult to fill.
 In contrast, a consultant’s role is more focused on client relationship building and business development.

 - My recent promotion from a resourcer to a consultant has exposed me to a wider mix of candidates and clients.
 Also, as a consultant, the role is much faster paced – I am currently learning that preparation and structure are key to success.

-Now that I have answered the question-what does a recruitment resourcer do and how does he/she add value to the business, I would say that for anyone looking to pursue a career in recruitment, starting as resourcer is an excellent stepping stone, especially if you come from a sales or a customer focused background like me.
+I would say that for anyone looking to pursue a career in recruitment, starting as resourcer is an excellent stepping stone; especially if you come from a sales or a customer-focused background like I did.